Dineshkavitha2005/Court_case/README.md

 For questions about the interface or functionality, check the Help section within the app or review the code comments in `script.js`.

-## 📄 License

-© 2026 TRIVORA - PPG Institute of Technology, Coimbatore

-Built as a prototype for AI-powered land litigation search.

----